Arturo López: New York Mets

 On June 19, 2009, López was claimed off waivers by the New York Mets.
 He did not play for the Mets in 2009, and spent the remainder of the year in Triple-A with the Buffalo Bisons, where he recorded a 3.86 ERA in 15 games.

-On February 24, 2010, López was designated for assignment by the Mets.
+On February 24, 2010, López was designated for assignment by the Mets following the signing of Rod Barajas.
 He cleared waivers two days later and was invited to Spring Training as a non-roster invitee.
 He did not play in a game in 2010, and spent the 2011 season on loan to the Diablos Rojos del México, struggling to a 12.33 ERA in 10 games.
 In 2012 for Mexico, López recorded a 6-7 record and 6.44 ERA in 37 appearances.

 San Diego Padres (second stint)

 On January 29, 2013, López signed a minor league contract with the San Diego Padres organization.
-On March 24, 2013, López was loaned to the Diablos Rojos del Mexico of the Mexican League, the team with whom he played for in 2011.
-On August 21, 2013, López was reacquired by the Padres, and spent the remainder of the year with the Triple-A Tucson Padres.
-On December 13, 2013, López was released by the Padres.
+On March 24, López was loaned to the Diablos Rojos del Mexico of the Mexican League, the team with whom he played for in 2011.
+On August 21, López was re-acquired by the Padres, and spent the remainder of the year with the Triple-A Tucson Padres.
+On December 13, López was released by the Padres.